Ewing's sarcoma of the bone

 Research into new ways of treating Ewing’s sarcoma is going on all the time.
 Cancer doctors use clinical trials to assess new treatments.
 As bone cancers are very rare, clinical trials are usually organised by cancer specialists from several countries working together, and they may take some time to complete.

 Clinical trials for Ewing’s sarcoma are especially important for learning more about such a rare cancer, in order to cure more people.
-Currently a large trial called the Euro-Ewing 99 trial is being carried out for children, young people and adults up to the age of 50 who have Ewing's sarcoma.
-It is looking at different combinations of chemotherapy drugs with surgery and radiotherapy.
+Currently a large trial called the Euro-Ewing 2012 trial is being carried out for children, young people and adults up to the age of 50 who have Ewing's sarcoma.
+It is looking at different combinations of chemotherapy drugs.
 Your doctor or specialist nurse can discuss any trials that may be relevant to your situation.

 Before any trial is allowed to take place, it must have been approved by an ethics committee, which protects the interests of patients taking part.